 Once you have attended your appointment at a visa application centre(Nearest one is at Manchester Central Library), a decision will be made on your application by a Home Office caseworker.

-The Home Office aims to process your application within eight weeks of you submitting your application (however this can take longer during busy periods).
+The Home Office aims to process your application within the specified processing time of your chosen application method (however this can take longer during busy periods or in exceptional circumstances).
 We are unable to expedite this process, so please ensure you choose the best application method that suits your circumstances from the outset.

-If you are still waiting for a decision on your application then you may be able to enrol for your new course of study if you are able to show that your application was made on time.
-It is therefore advisable that you keep a photocopy of all of the following documentation before submitting your documents to the Home Office:
+If you are still waiting for a decision on your application then you may be able to enrol for your new course of study if you are able to show that your application was made before your previous Tier 4 visa expires, with the following documents:

 Congratulations!
 Your new leave to remain will be issued as a Biometric Residence Permit (BRP).
 A BRP is a small plastic card which states your personal information, your biometric information and your immigration status and conditions.
 You need to check your BRP carefully to check it includes all the correct information and that there are no errors.